gracefullight/gracefullight.github.io/blog/2025/08/16/introduction-to-ai-003.md

 - **Plateau**: A state such that the objective function is constant in an area around it.
   - **Shoulder**: A plateau that has uphill edge.
   - **Flat**: A plateau whose edges go downhill.

+### Advantages

+- use little memory
+- can often find reasonably good solution in large or infinite search spaces
+- useful for solving pure optimization problems
+- don't need to know the path to the solution.

+## Hill climbing

+> keeps track of one current state and on each iteration moves to the neighboring state with highest value.

+- $f = max(-cost(X))$
+- Steps
+  - Evaluate the initial stat
+  - If it is equal to the goal state, return.
+Otherwise, continue.
+  - Find a neighboring state
+  - Evaluate this state.
+If it is closer to the goal state than before, replace the initial state with this state.
+  - Repeat steps 2-4 until it reaches a goal state (local or global maximum) or runs out of time.
+- No search tree, No backtracking, Don't look ahead beyond the current state.
+  - get stuck due to local maxima, plateaus, or ridges.

+### Variations of HC

+- **Simple HC**: greedy local search which expands the current state and moves on to the best neighbor.
+- **Stochastic HC**: choose randomly among the neighbors going uphill.
+- **First-choice HC**: generate random successor until one is better.
+Good for states with high numbers of successors.
+- **Random restart**: conducts a series of hill climbing searches from random initial states until a goal state is found.